 - May include a typed name in an email or text message, or the click of an online button in certain jurisdictions and under certain circumstances.

-If you have questions about how your company uses electronic signatures, or need your current contracts re-written to accommodate electronic signatures, just give us a call.
+Companies like DocuSign and Adobe provide electronic signature services.
+If you have questions about how your company uses or could use electronic signatures, just give us a call.
 We’re happy to help!